-Crown reserve (R1000505) is owned by the Crown and administered by the NSW Department of Lands under the Crown Lands Act 1989.
+Crown reserve (R1000505) is owned by the Crown and managed by Hawkesbury City Council as Trust Manager.
 Community land is owned by Hawkesbury City Council (HCC) and managed in accordance with the Local Government Act 1993.

-Lot/ DP number
+2.2.8 Lot/ DP number